How to Serve Someone Court Papers Without an Address

 • The public address listed for a person is only a PO Box

-Without a valid physical address for a person, you and any process server you hire will face a difficult time finding the other party in order to personally serve them.
+Without a valid physical address to serve someone, you and any process server you hire will face a difficult time finding the other party in order to personally sue them.
 You might also run into trouble achieving residential service if you do not have the physical address of the person’s primary residence.

 Default Judgments for Not Having an Address